rivaswill/CookUp/README.md

 CookUp offers recipes for all tastes: if the user follows an animal-based (carnivorous) diet, he can find options with meat, fish and seafood.
 If you prefer a plant-based diet, you will find a large number of vegetarian and vegan options.
 Also, if you have celiac disease or gluten intolerance, you will find recipes adapted to your needs.

-Visit us and discover all the possibilities that CookUp has to offer.
+¡Visit us and discover all the possibilities that CookUp has to offer!.

 What do you expect from CookUp?